paluh/purescript-videojs/README.md

   * install `bower-npm-resolver` and `global` (just use `npm install`)

+  * create ~/.bowerrc:

+    {
+      "resolvers": [
+        "bower-npm-resolver"
+      ]
+    }

   * in `bower_components/videojs-playlsit/bower.json` change `"main": "src/js/index.js"`,

   * in `bower_components/videojs5-hlsjs-p2p-source-handler/bower.json` change `"main": "./lib/main.js"`,

-  * be careful to not compile hls.js second time with babel!
+  * be careful to not compile hls.js second time with babel - use:

-This comments are related for sure to purescript < 0.11.0:
+  { test: /\.js$/,
+    exclude: [/hls.js/, /streamroot-hlsjs-p2p-bundle/],
+    ..
+  }

+II.
+Issues

+  * You can't mix two bundles with different strategies on one page as streamroot provider will be placed in both

+  * You can't use two streamroot bundle on single page!

-I. Installation
+III.
+Installation as dependency

   I was able to use purescript-videojs with minimal overhead:

   * copied webpack.config.json

   * copied .babelrc

   * added this line to app.js:

       require('purescript-videojs');

   * I still don't know if all plugins are working correctly (for example videojs-playlist)

-II.
-To run pux related builds/examples you have to:

-  npm install react@15.4.2 react-dom@15.4.2
+  * npm install react@15.4.2 react-dom@15.4.2

-III.
-Here you have old HOWTO

-  There are some compilation issues:

-  * change `bower_components/bower.json`:

-      "main": [
-        "dist/alt/video.novtt.js",
-        "dist/video-js.css"
-      ]

-  * change `bower_components/videojs-playlist/bower.json`

-      "main": [
-        `dist/src/playlist.min.js`,
-      ]

-  * install global (fuck it)!:

-      npm install global